 Flexible Price Guide

 Self-Management is also not restricted to the NDIS price guide.
-Participants are free to negotiate rates and may also pay increased rates as needed.
+With a Self-Managed NDIS, participants are free to negotiate rates and may also pay increased rates as needed.

 Plan Management vs Self-Management: Which is Right for You?

-While the two may differ in some ways, the situation of the Participant is a key determining factor to know which option is best.
+While Plan Management and Self-Managed NDIS may differ in some ways, the situation of the Participant is a key determining factor to know which option is best.

 Participants should choose Plan management if they want greater control over NDIS funding, prefer the flexibility of choosing from a wide range of providers, and want to skip the stress of record-keeping and on-time payment of providers.